zkwentz/programming-elixir/TODAY-I-LEARNED.md

+### On Pattern Matching

-1. Erlang and Elixir both pattern match, however, Erlang doesn't let you assign to a variable more than once, like you can in Elixir.
+Erlang and Elixir both pattern match, however, Erlang doesn't let you assign to a variable more than once, like you can in Elixir.
 Elixir allows this because it is the algrebraic representation of equality.

+### On Immutability & Concurrency

-2. A good argument for immutability:
+A good argument for immutability:

 ```
 count = 99